A domestic violence shelter put up Black Lives Matter signs, and law enforcement revolted

 But the spat has surfaced deep-rooted disagreements about the extent to which the issues driving protesters nationwide were relevant to their rural part of the state.

 In emails to The Post, Fitzgerald said his department “stands with everyone on all racial equality issues and [will] work with anyone to fix them.”
-He added, however, that Embrace was asked to focus on the core issues they serve victims for, “not problems that only exist other areas.”
+He added, however, that Embrace was asked to focus on the core issues they serve victims for, “not problems that only exist [in] other areas.”

 Speaking earlier this week on a local journalist’s live stream, he likened the social issues Embrace was raising to sea-creature preservation: “While saving the dolphins might be important, we don’t live by the ocean,” he said.